Biodiversity

 Derriford Research Facility and John Bull Building

 Located next to Derriford Hospital, the buildings are set in parkland, with mature trees and shrubs.
 The grounds contain woodland, an orchard, scrub as well as areas with shrubs and other plants.
 The Peninsula School of Dentistry sits within the landscaped area that is the responsibility of the University grounds and landscape maintenance.
-We are fortunate that the site is directly adjacent to the Bircham Valley Local Nature Reserve.
+We are fortunate that this site has green space directly adjacent to the Bircham Valley Local Nature Reserve, which is permanently free to access by the public.

 Other locations